Valentine’s Day is merely a rose petal’s breadth away.

 Meanwhile, you can get, er, a lot-y for your zloty in Polish cities like Gdansk (below), which are positively full of nice buildings and bonhomie.

 Portugal and Poland are just for starters.
 There's a whole continent to explore right on our doorstep, with cheap flights connecting us to our European cousins.
-Plus, a buoyant pound means that exchange rates are good too.

 While we're speaking of flying, getting away on weekends is seldom cheap.
 Try flying on Tuesdays and Thursdays for some highly tempting deals.